Canon AV-1 Review: Film Photography Made Fun

 Exposure Modes

 The AV-1 is touted as a beginner film camera because it doesn’t have a manual mode, but that devalues the camera a bit.
 Just because it doesn’t have manual mode doesn’t mean it’s only valuable for beginners.
 I’ve been a professional photographer for over a decade and rarely shoot stills in manual mode.
 Why?
-Because it’s easier and faster, and I rely on the camera’s metering to determine the exposure before I adjust it using exposure compensation.
-This is important because very few of us carry a light meter around, so we have no other way to determine the metering other than by letting the camera do so.
+Because it’s easier and faster, I rely on the camera’s metering to determine the exposure before adjusting it with exposure compensation.
+This is important because very few of us carry a light meter, so we have no other way to determine metering other than letting the camera do it.

 Exposure isn’t something I worry about too much these days on digital, and so I kept forgetting to check the exposure meter in the viewfinder.
-I’m so used to shooting on my Fujifilm X-T5, which has an electronic shutter of up to 180,000 of a second, that it’s almost impossible to overexpose a frame, even on f/1.4.
+I’m so used to shooting on my Fujifilm X-T5, which has an electronic shutter with a top speed of 1/180,000 second, that it’s almost impossible to overexpose a frame, even at f/1.4.
 But shooting on Kodak Gold 200 on a bright day, I had to stop down the aperture because the maximum shutter speed is 1000/sec.
 Thankfully, it didn’t catch me out.

 20240505Canon AV 1 Review 006